UCSBarchlab/RaceLogic/README.md

 ### Package Contents

-In the package you should find the following directories and files:
+In the package you should find the following directories:
 * *base/*   PyRTL implementations of Race Logic's primary operations and other useful functions.
 * *racetrees/*    PyRTL implementations of the Flat and Reverse Race Trees presented in [1].
 * *tests/*    A set of tests for all PyRTL-based Race Logic implementations.

 ### Example Usage